Hi, I'm Lim Jia Le

 Jan 2024 – Oct 2024

-- Optimised stored procedures, shortening rendering times by 10%
+- Identified bottlenecks and optimised stored procedures, shortening rendering times by 10%

 Skills